 Students can also enroll in courses in other programs and departments.

 Dissertation (9 credit hours minimum)

 The Graduate School outlines basic requirements for admission.

-- Statement of interest and desired career goals
+- Personal statement of interest and desired career goals

 - Professional resume or CV